kegmonster/pixabay_content_browser/README.md

 It offers authenticated users the possibility to browse and view content from Pixabay.

+## Features

+ - Authentication with a valid username and password
+ - Ability to browse a selected list of content categories
+ - Each category returns a combined list of the images and videos that match the category
+ - Preview images and videos.
+Video previews provide basic playback
+ - Sort the returned content by name or date

 ## Notes

 Authentication is just a sample.
 There is no backend, so any valid email/password combination